cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/deployment-new-outlook.md

 - Install new Outlook only
 - Install classic Outlook only
-- Install both to give users the option to run side-by-side for a gradual migration
+- Install both new and classic Outlook giving users the option to run the apps side-by-side for a gradual migration

-#### Why run new Outlook and classic Outlook side-by-side?
+### Why run new Outlook and classic Outlook side-by-side?

 Some features such as .pst support, [offline capabilities](https://support.microsoft.com/office/2460e4a8-16c7-47fc-b204-b1549275aac9), and [delegation permissions](https://support.microsoft.com/office/afb79d6b-2967-43b9-a944-a6b953190af5) aren't fully available in new Outlook as yet.
 Other features are available, but users might want to try them out in new Outlook first.
 Therefore, Microsoft recommends installing both versions side-by-side as we continue to work on features that in particular, still require classic Outlook libraries.